 The salt we’re talking about is table salt.
-Sodium chloride.
+Sodium chloride (NaCl).
 The stuff in your salt shakers and in bags of salt at the grocery store.

 While not part of this discussion, Epsom salt—not the same as table salt— is not a good solution in the garden either.

 So, there’s no question that salt kills plants including weeds.
 In fact, it is not selective so it will affect whatever it touches—weed or not.

-The question is whether it’s something that we should be pouring or spraying in our gardens and, ultimately, into our soil.
+The more important point is whether it’s something that we should be pouring or spraying in our gardens and, ultimately, into our soil and waterways.

 But salt isn’t harmless—especially the sodium ion you’d be releasing into your soil.

-Of course, there’s no such thing as a harmless herbicide—it is killing something, afterall—but some are more harmful than others.
+And, of course, there’s no such thing as a harmless herbicide—it is killing something, after all—but some are more harmful than others.

 Sodium is a toxic metal.
 Very toxic to most plants.
 And, while vinegar will evaporate (but can cause other issues), the sodium stays around—but not necessarily where you put it.
 It can get washed into any other part of your garden, and on to puddles, streams, rivers, and other waterways.

 While a small amount of salt isn’t going to ruin your garden or the environment, if you’re using enough to kill your weeds, that adds up.

-And then multiply that by hundreds of millions of gardeners around the world, and it’s hard to recommend salt as environmentally-friendly or harmless.
+And then multiply that by millions of gardeners around the world, and it’s hard to recommend salt as environmentally-friendly or harmless.